bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 This takes the place of `top`, `bottom`, `left`, and `right` values for the `rounded` prop.

+## Grid

+BSVN doesn't currently implement the ability to define `breakpoint` names.

+See the [Bootstrap 5 migration guide](https://getbootstrap.com/docs/5.3/migration/#grid-updates), in particular vallues for `order` on `<BCol>` only provides support for 1 - 5.

 ## BAlert

 As in `bootstrap-vue`, a simple `BAlert` is not visible by default.
 However, the means of showing the alert are different.